ysoftwareab/yplatform/doc/travis-ci.md

 * Add a `GH_TOKEN` secure environment variable to `.travis.yml`.
   This Github API token should have enough permissions to push to the repository.
-* Create a `.gitignore.artifacts`
+* Create a `.artifacts`

-`.gitignore.artifacts` resembles a regular `.gitignore` that defines which files should be ignored, while rest would be considered artifacts e.g.
+The `.artifacts` file is a list of paths that would include artifacts e.g.

 ```
-# Ignore everything
-*

-# But not
-!/some.log
+some.log
+some/folder/*.log
 ```

 Once you do, your artifacts would be uploaded to a `refs/jobs/<job_id>` git ref,